pvnkmrksk/rala/CLOUDFLARE_SETUP.md

 Replace with your actual Worker URL.

+**Important:** This Worker URL is only used internally by the client code.
+Users still visit your same GitHub Pages site (or wherever you host the frontend).
+The Worker API is called in the background automatically - users never see or need to know about the Worker URL.

 ## Step 9: Update Client Code

 The client code will be updated to call the Worker API instead of loading dictionaries locally.